sap-tutorials/Tutorials/tutorials/cp-monitoring-alerts-onpremise/cp-monitoring-alerts-onpremise.md

 - How to connect with an on-premise system so that your alerts will be processed locally

 This tutorial describes the configuration with a Java Web Tomcat 8 runtime.
 However, you can change these settings to match with your runtime environment.

+To learn more about the whole scenario, read [Receiving Alerts in the Corporate On-Premise System](https://blogs.sap.com/2018/09/17/receiving-alerts-in-the-corporate-on-premise-system/).

 ---